InfraLore/make_for_devops/README.md

 - **DevOps, SRE, Platform Engineers** (2–5 years’ experience)
 - Teams scaling infra and onboarding, using or interested in Make beyond C/C++ builds
-- Anyone facing the "Tribal Knowledge" crisis or using/maintaining complex automation workflows
+- Anyone facing the "Institutional Knowledge" crisis or using/maintaining complex automation workflows

 ---